QuickLogic-Corp/qorc-sdk/qt_apps/qt_bootloader/README.rst

 -----------------------

-This bootloader project uses USB-Serial interface available on the Quickfeather board to receive and transmit commands from TinyFPGA Programmer.
+This bootloader project uses USB-Serial interface available on the Thing+ board to receive and transmit commands from TinyFPGA Programmer.